WICG/aom/reference-delegate-explainer.md

 * Syntax is more in line with other HTML attributes, rather than using a comma-separated list of colon-separated map entries.
 * Works with IDs that contain commas.
+* It is possible to scope support for properties where this behavior has a real use-case, such as `aria-activedescendant`.
+This would limit the number of new properties to only a handful.

 #### Cons